Gombe State University: Library

-The University main library is a two-story building situated in the main campus with various offices, departments, units which houses the administrative, technical and other staffs.
-The Library has a large collection of books with over 52,000 volumes and 12,000 periodical titles, as well as a wide range of online and offline journals.
+There is one main library in the university.
+The main library is a two-story building in the main campus, with various offices, departments, and units which house the administrative, technical and other staffs.
+The library has a large collection with over 52,000 volumes and 12,000 periodical titles, as well as a wide range of online and offline journals.
+The library is named after Professor Abdullahi Mahdi, the first vice chancellor of the university.